ChristophSheep/TheHiddenLostWisdomOfProgramming/README.md

 Standard examples of programming of each language often leads to mess

-+ Lost because sometimes this wisdom got lost and was not passed over to the next generation
++ Lost because sometimes this wisdom got lost and was not passed over to the next generation Younger people are pride because they know so much about new technology so that they do not listen to older generation you understand all the mistakes they did and new what is really and want leads to mess